Event Summary / 活动概况

 Starryland is a subsidiary of the Chinese publicly listed company, Fuxing Huiyu Real Estate Co, one of the largest property developers in China.

-The firm’s Australian projects includes the Promenade in Parramatta, spanning over 5 hectares and will comprise 774 luxury 1,2 and 3 bedroom apartments across 11 towers, ranging from two to twelve storeys set in a resort-style riverfront location
+The firm’s Australian projects includes the Promenade in Parramatta, spanning over 5 hectares comprising of 774 luxury 1,2 and 3 bedroom apartments across 11 towers, ranging from two to twelve storeys set in a resort-style riverfront location

 Hao has a Master of Arts and a Bachelor of Science from the University of Bradford (UK)